loganblackstad/loganblackstad.github.io/_posts/2018-12-18-Simple-Python-Visualizations-With-Code.md

 ### Scatter Plots

 Scatter plots are great for showing the relationship between two variables since you can directly see the raw distribution of the data.
-You can also view this relationship for different groups of data simple by colour coding the groups:
+You can also view this relationship for different groups of data simple by color coding the groups:

 <img src="/assets/images/easy-plotting-2.png">

 Want to visualize the relationship between three variables?
 No problemo!
 Just use another parameters, like point size, to encode that third variable:

-**Scatter plot with colour groupings and size encoding for the third variable of country size:**
+**Scatter plot with color groupings and size encoding for the third variable of country size**
 <img src="/assets/images/easy-plotting-3.png">

 Now for the code.
 We first import Matplotlib’s pyplot with the alias “plt”.
 To create a new plot figure we call plt.subplots() .
 We pass the x-axis and y-axis data to the function and then pass those to ax.scatter() to plot the scatter plot.
 We can also set the point size, point color, and alpha transparency.
 You can even set the y-axis to have a logarithmic scale.
 The title and axis labels are then set specifically for the figure.
 That’s an easy to use function that creates a scatter plot end to end!